 const sparql11Tokens = LexerBuilder.create(<const> [select, describe]);

-A new lexer can be created from an existing one by calling:
+A new lexer can be created from an existing one, and altered by calling:

 The grammar builder is used to link together grammar rules such that they can be converted into a parser.